Unlimited: The “Good News” Religion

 This man welcomes sinners and eats with them (Luke 15:2, NIV).

 Religion, as with all other good things, is a two-sided coin.
 There are just two religions in the world, and only one of them is pleasing to God.
 The most common religion of the world says, “Be good and God will love you.”
-This religion is human-centered, and dependent on good behaviour and ‘works’.
+This religion is human-centred, dependent on good behaviour and ‘works’.
 People believing in this kind of religion depend on their feelings about their relationship with God, and deep down they know they will never be able to please him.

 Bible religion, in contrast – the Good News religion – teaches that Christ came into the world to save sinners.
 He loves and accepts us even while we are sinners.
 It is this acceptance that changes us.
 God “justifies the ungodly” (Romans 4:5, NKJV).